counternote/counternote/README.md

 The last kind of sound in Counternote is whatever doesn’t fit in the tones/spans.
 These include noise, drums, non-standard ways of producing sound on an instrument, and even memes.

 Compared to tones and spans, raps are easier to demonstrate because they’re just a list of mostly user-defined sounds.
-They are also harder to learn because thy’re just a list of mostly user-defined sounds.
+They are also harder to learn because they’re just a list of mostly user-defined sounds.
 There are two basic rules for creating raps, only the first of which must be followed:

 * they cannot overlap with tones, spans, or reserved raps
 * they should sound like what they stand for